jjensen/luaplus51-all/Src/Modules/lua-prettydump/doc/us/index.md

 *prettydump* is a Lua module for pretty printing Lua values, especially tables.
 All data types are handled, though some write themselves out as comments (such as functions, userdata, and threads).

-It is derived from former LuaPlus versions that had built-in pretty printing support.
-Depending on setup, the *prettydump* goes to great lengths to not modify any of the internal Lua state.
+*prettydump* is derived from former LuaPlus versions that had built-in pretty printing support.
+In the LuaPlus nextgen branch, that pretty printing support has been largely removed.

+Depending on setup (whether LuaPlus is the driving engine), the *prettydump* module goes to great lengths to not modify any of the internal Lua state.

 ## Example